foxbunny/jouter/README.md

 * `handler.set(path, title)`: must take a path, and optionally a title, and cause the application to switch to the specified path.

+* `handler.swap(path, title)`: must take a path, and optionally a title, and cause the application to replace the current item in location history with the specified one.

 * `handler.listen(func)`: must take a function that is to be invoked without any arguments every time current path changes.